code16/website/source/_posts/sharp-9-built-to-last.md

    INFO  Sharp has been installed!
 You can now generate your first Sharp Entity with [php artisan sharp:generator].
 ```

-- built-in **impersonation system** on dev environment
+### Built-in impersonation system on dev environment

 ![](/assets/img/posts/sharp-9-built-to-last/impersonation.png)

+### And more...

-- no more Vue templates (autocomplete, page alerts...): **everything is now in full Blade**
+- no more Vue templates (autocomplete, page alerts...): **everything is now in Blade**
 - no more dependence towards Font Awesome, as we now leverage `blade-ui-kit/blade-icons` allowing you to **use many icon sets**
 - new performance system to **memoize instances in Entity Lists** (to spare DB queries)
-- **improved Editor field**: add custom embeds in the toolbar, allow legend on uploads, and more
+- **improved Editor field**: add custom embeds in the toolbar and allow legend on uploads

 ## New user features

 The idea was not to add features on this version, but since the new code organization allowed us to do it quite easily, we added some nice things:

+### New UI

-- first, while it's not technically a feature, it's worth mentioning the **new UI**
+While it’s not technically a feature it’s worth mentioning it: the new UI is more consistent, more modern, more accessible and more responsive.

 ![](/assets/img/posts/sharp-9-built-to-last/ui.png)

-- implement **forgotten password** only with configuration
+### Forgotten password

+Really built-in, like the 2FA: should only be a matter of configuration.

+### New quick creation system

-- new **quick creation system**: allow your user to create an instance from the List page, in a modal, without adding any code except the configuration
+Allow your user to create an instance from the List page, in a modal, without adding any code but relying on your regular Form implementation.

 <video width="1302" height="836" controls class="mb-6">
     <source src="/assets/img/posts/sharp-9-built-to-last/quick-create.mp4" type="video/mp4">
 </video>

-- **Dark mode**!
+### Dark mode!

 ![](/assets/img/posts/sharp-9-built-to-last/dark-mode.png)

 ## How to upgrade?

+First, at the time of writing this blog post, Sharp 9 is still in beta: make sure not to use it in production yet (we are confident that a stable version will be released soon).

-Let's be honest, upgrading from 8.x to 9.x will require some work given that we touched many parts of the package.
-But we tried to ease the pain as much as possible, and we wrote a [dedicated upgrade guide](https://sharp.code16.fr/docs/guide/upgrading/9.0) to help you through the process.
+Next, let's be honest, upgrading from 8.x to 9.x will require some work given that we touched many parts of the package.
+But we tried to ease the pain as much as possible, and we wrote a [dedicated upgrade guide](https://sharp9.code16.fr/docs/guide/upgrading/9.0) to help you through the process.

+And **if you are new to Sharp**, well, this announcement post is not a good starting point: maybe you can read this old but still relevant [introduction post](https://code16.fr/posts/leveraging-sharp-laravel-open-source-content-management-framework/), and go to [Sharp’s website](https://sharp.code16.fr) to check the online demo, and get started with the documentation.

-## What's next?
+## What’s next?

-Sharp 9 represents a very solid foundation for the future, and we are already planning for new features for the 9.1 version.
-You can stay tuned joining the Discord server, or following this blog; and you can reach me directly at philippe [at] code16.fr (as I'm quietly quitting X/Twitter).
+Sharp 9 represents a very solid foundation for the future, and we are already planning for new features in the 9.1 version.
+You can stay tuned joining the [Discord server](https://discord.com/invite/sFBT5c3XZz), or following this blog; and you can reach me directly at philippe [at] code16.fr (as I'm quietly quitting X/Twitter) for any particular question or feedback.